gogiasss/coffee_tracker/README.md

 The app **does not** request permissions for Internet access, Camera, Microphone, or Location.

 ### 5. Medical Disclaimer
-**DrinkLess is not a medical device.** The calculations provided (including caffeine half-life and safe limits) are estimates based on general statistical data and mathematical models.
+**My coffee counter is not a medical device.** The calculations provided (including caffeine half-life and safe limits) are estimates based on general statistical data and mathematical models.
 They should not be used as a substitute for professional medical advice.
 Always consult with a healthcare professional regarding your diet and sleep health.

 ### 6. Children's Privacy
 We do not knowingly collect personally identifiable information from children under 13.
 Since the app does not require account creation or internet access, we do not verify the age of users.